gabrielperales/prettier-init/README.md

 ```
 $ prettier-init
 ?
 How do you want to create your .prettierrc file?
 (Use arrow keys)
-❯ Aswering questions about the style
+❯ Answering questions about the style
   With the default config
 ```